Last Non-Direct Click Attribution – Definition & How it Work

 Cons of last non-direct click attribution

 • Risk of over-simplification: While the last non-direct click attribution model does provide a more accurate representation of the customer journey, it does pose the risk of over-simplifying the entire process.
 This is due to the fact that the model allocates all the credit to only one touchpoint.
-This approach might not always be effective, as the customer journeys are getting longer and more complicated, especially for high value products and B2B businesses.
+This approach might not always be effective, as customer journeys are getting longer and more complicated, especially for high-value products and B2B businesses.

-• Risk of overlooking direct traffic: It’s true that non-direct click attribution is especially useful for when a business wants to know which interactions are influencing customers’ decision to buy.
+• Risk of overlooking direct traffic: It’s true that non-direct click attribution is especially useful when a business wants to know which interactions are influencing customers’ decision to buy.
 However, since it excludes all direct traffic, it can sometimes lead to overlooking the importance of direct traffic.
 While direct visits’ sources are not traceable, they do often signify strong brand recognition and customer loyalty, which shouldn’t be underestimated.

 When to use last non-direct click attribution